 All IIP placements come with a financial award that is estimated to cover the following expenses.
 For all interns, the IIP award is estimated to cover meals, lodging, local transportation, and transportation to and from the airport.
 For students on financial aid, IIP awards are also estimated to cover a round trip flight from Newark to the host country.
 Please note that IIP awards do not take into account the cost of visas and immunizations and will reflect any employer contributions and living circumstances at the particular internship location (e.g. shared lodging with other Princeton interns).

 To aid you in your quest for a summer internship abroad, IIP has arranged a wide range of international internship placements designated specifically for Princeton students.

-To apply for an IIP Placement, you must currently be a fully enrolled Princeton freshman, sophomore, or junior.
+To apply for an IIP Internships, you must currently be a fully enrolled Princeton freshman, sophomore, or junior.
 Note: if you are not enrolled at the time of application, but will be enrolled during the spring semester, you are eligible to apply.

 How to Apply

-Click here for tips on applying for an IIP Placement.
-Note: Do not fill out internship applications you find on company/organization websites.
+Please note: Do not fill out internship applications you find on company/organization websites.
 The IIP has a special relationship with the companies and organizations listed on the IIP website, so much of the information that you may read on company/organization websites about their internships will not apply to you.